The Bottom Line

 The Treblab HD7 uses a reasonably large 2500 mAh battery, which can power the speaker for up to 25 hours, depending on how you use it.

-If you play your music on full volume every time, the battery life will realistically be more like 18 hours, which is still an impressive number for such a small speaker.
-Alternatively, the battery life can be extended by making use of the auxiliary connection rather than Bluetooth.
+If you play your music at full volume every time, the battery life will be more like 18 hours, which is still impressive for such a small speaker.
+Alternatively, the battery life can be extended by using the auxiliary connection rather than Bluetooth.